DaniGarciaLopez/water-recirculation-system/README.md

-# Sanitary water recirculation system
+# Sanitary Water Recirculation System

 Prototype created to reduce the consumption of hot water in homes.
 The hardware is programmed in Arduino and the graphical interface in Processing.